goetzrobin/we-still-alive-netlify/src/pages/index.md

     University, the home of Sidney Kimmel Medical College, with an interest in medicine and hopes of becoming a cardiothoracic surgeon.
-I seek solid reasons to better explain the beauty of the every-day unpredictability of life through scientific medical-related evidence that as well those arise from personal studies and the African experience in Kenya. "
+I seek solid reasons to better explain the beauty of the every-day unpredictability of life through scientific-related evidence that as well those arise from studies at the university and the African experience in Kenya. "
 mission:
   side: "Objective "
   heading: >-
-    We Still Alive is a place that shares a content of actuality of sometime questioned subjects let lay though into superficiality and gives a scientific approach to that to try to answer them.
+    We Still Alive is a place that shares a content about African and not actuality of questioned events that lay into superficiality and gives a scientific approach to that to try to answer them.

     It is a place for me useful to overcome the difficulties of studying material not yet enjoyed and fun.

-    It is the final and most important place prone to donate persons most in need opportunities never had before.
+    It is the final and most important place prone to donate opportunities never had before to persons most in need in Kenya.
   values:
     - image: /img/ga.jpg
       text: "Curiosity of Interesting Life Events "